NBPsychiatry ...

 These unforeseen sleep episodes can occur at any hour of the day and while engaging in any activity.
 Narcolepsy episodes have been referred to as “sleep attacks,” and they can occur in unexpected situations, such as walking or other types of physical activities.

-• Restless legs syndrome (RLS).
-RLS is characterized by an uncomfortable “creeping” sensation that appears to originate in the lower legs but is frequently linked with aches and pains throughout the legs.
-RLS is a sleep condition distinguished by an acute, often irresistible need to move one’s legs.
+RLS is characterized by an uncomfortable “creeping” sensation felt in the lower legs but is frequently linked with aches and pains throughout the legs.
+RLS is a sleep condition marked by an acute, often irresistible need to move one’s legs.
 This sensation is caused by inactivity, such as lying down or sitting for a long time.

-• Sleep apnea.
 Sleep apnea is a serious sleep disorder that can significantly affect one’s breathing while asleep.
 It can go untreated for a long time, and people who have it can experience frequent breathing disruptions during the night.
 There are two types of sleep apnea: obstructive and central.

 • Obstructive sleep apnea (OSA).
 OSA is the result of an airway obstruction, which often occurs when the soft tissues at the back of the throat compress while sleeping.
 Some common symptoms of OSA include snoring, fatigue, restlessness during sleep, gasping for breath while sleeping, and difficulty concentrating.